 • It is the basis of the production of goods in a firm.

 • The supply of the product depends on the quantity demanded.

-• Demand alongside with supply determines the price of goods and the volume of goods required leading to the ultimate market regulation.
+• Demand alongside supply determines the price of goods and the volume of goods required leading to the ultimate market regulation.

-Factors which are driven by demand:
+Factors that are driven by demand:

 • Pricing decision of products.